MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     │ POLICE, JEFFERY A, SERGEANT, 101442, ; NANCY A, POLICE OFFICER, 80016, ; FIRE…
     =#

-To demonstrate how to query this dataset, let us find all employees with the salary greater than \$100k.
-We answer this question by constructing and running an appropriate query pipeline.

-This pipeline can be constructed incrementally.
-We start with obtaining the collection of all employees.
+### Assembling pipelines

+In DataKnots, we query data by assembling and running query *pipelines*.
+Pipeline are assembled algebraically: they either come a set of atomic *primitive* pipelines, or are built from other pipelines using pipeline *combinators*.

+For example, consider the pipeline:

-    P = Lookup(:department) >> Lookup(:employee)
+    Employees = Lookup(:department) >> Lookup(:employee)
     #-> Lookup(:department) >> Lookup(:employee)

-The pipeline `P` traverses the dataset through attributes *department* and *employee*.
+This pipeline traverses the dataset through fields *department* and *employee*.
 It is assembled from two primitive pipelines `Lookup(:department)` and `Lookup(:employee)` connected using the pipeline composition combinator `>>`.

-We *run* the pipeline to obtain the actual data.
+Since attribute traversal is very common, DataKnots provides a shorthand notation.

+    Employees = It.department.employee
+    #-> It.department.employee

+To get the data from a pipeline, we use function `run()`.
+This function takes the input dataset and a pipeline object, and produces the output dataset.

-    run(db, P)
+    run(db, Employees)
     #=>
       │ employee                                    │
       │ name       position           salary  rate  │